About North Forty Studio

 Founders, Sandor and Jackelyn Pratt are both from a small town in Northern Wisconsin, a place and childhood that continues to provide inspiration for our practice.

-North Forty Design grew through the execution of complex custom projects for private homes.
-From exquisitely detailed accessories, to one-of-a-kind heirloom furniture pieces, to entire interior architectural projects.
-Working on custom projects allowed us to explore old and innovative materials alike in unusual ways - developing a unique relationship between material, method and maker.
-North Forty has become known for our distinctive approach to material, technique and craft, and for objects that are unique, livable and inviting to use rather than a fleeting interpretation of trend.
+The studio grew through the execution of complex custom projects for private residences—from finely detailed accessories to heirloom furniture to full interior architectural commissions.
+These projects allowed us to explore both traditional and innovative materials in unexpected ways, cultivating a deep relationship between material, method, and maker.
+Over time, North Forty became known for a distinctive approach to craft and technique, and for creating objects that are unique, livable, and enduring—never driven by trend.

-In 2015 our third child was born, and by the end of the year we had moved our family back to the Midwest and expanded into a new facility in rural Minnesota - not far from where our story began.
+In 2015, with the arrival of our third child, we returned to the Midwest and expanded into a new facility in rural Minnesota, not far from where our story began.

 Awards and Recognition